DHTMLX/docs-suite/docs/menu/api/menu_hide_method.md

 @signature: {'hide(ids: string | string[]): void;'}

 @params:
-- ids 		string,array	optional, one ID or an array of IDs of items
+`ids: string | array` - optional, one ID or an array of IDs of items

 @example:
 menu.hide("save_btn");